Anti-Racist Educator Lee Mun Wah to Screen Film at Ithaca College

 “If These Halls Could Talk” explores the myriad ways educators can learn how to develop authentic classroom environments where diversity issues can be discussed openly and safely.
 Through stories and personal exchanges, students from a variety of backgrounds share what makes the classroom unsafe for them and what it is like to be a minority/immigrant on a predominantly white campus.
 Lee models how to facilitate interpersonal conflicts and diversity issues mindfully and transformatively in the classroom.

 Lee’s previous films include the acclaimed documentary “The Color of Fear,” which explores both institutionalized racism and interminority racism; and “Stolen Ground,” about the experience of Asian Americans.

 Prior to his public talk, Lee will lead workshops for Ithaca College students, faculty, staff and administrators based on both his new film and his latest book, “Let’s Get Real: What People of Color Can’t Say & Whites Won’t Ask about Racism.”
 The workshops are intended to foster dialogue, questions and learning about issues of diversity, race and racism in higher education.
 Earlier in the week he will hold similar sessions at Cornell University and in the community.
 Following his visit, a group of Ithaca faculty will hold a public session to generate ideas and plans for meaningful action to address those issues at the college.

 Lee’s visit is sponsored by the Office of the Provost and Vice President for Academic Affairs and the School of Humanities and Sciences.
 For more information contact Jeff Claus, associate professor of education, at firstname.lastname@example.org.

-Originally published in Media Relations: Anti-Racist Educator Lee Mun Wah to Screen Film at Ithaca College.
+Originally published in IC News: Anti-Racist Educator Lee Mun Wah to Screen Film at Ithaca College.